***Roberg Tax Solutions EITC Special Offer***

 Small Business: Proving You Have Income Without a 1099-MISC

-For some small businesses, a simple wire bound receipt book is the key to substantiating your income.
+For some small businesses a simple wire bound receipt book is all you need to substantiate your income.

 Now some people may be wondering, “Why would I want to prove I have more income than I have to?”
 But for many small business owners, that’s exactly the problem—you have income, you want to report it to the IRS, and you’re having a hard time proving it.
 This post is for you.